MadhuraBelsare1/card-developer/docs/gettingstarted/webhook-product-preview.md

 **Health check URL:** _Optional_.
 A health check URL is an HTTP endpoint used to monitor the health of an application.
 A test (ping)![image](https://github.com/Fiserv/card-developer/assets/159808568/d0249979-8b09-4537-858f-1ff3eb75e0d1) checks if your URLs are running.
 If the ping response is successful, the URL is receiving requests.

-**Notification email:** Email addresses that receive event notifications from subscribed webhooks
+**Notification email:** email addresses that receive event notifications from subscribed webhooks

-**PCI Compliant:** Selection of card account number (PAN) format to be included in Events
+**PCI Compliant:** selection of card account number (PAN) format to be included in Events
    - Options: PAN in clear, PAN Token, or PAN Masked.

-**SSN Format:** Selection of Social Security number format to be included in Events
+**SSN Format:** selection of Social Security number format to be included in Events
    - Options: masked or unmasked Social Security number.

-**Webhook condition:** Selection of individual webhook enablement.
+**Webhook condition:** selection of individual webhook enablement.
 Use this feature to enable or disable webhooks.

 <h3 id="two">Subscription Review and Setup</h3>